 The Ghana United Methodist Church as the name suggests, is a Methodist Church affiliated with the United

 Methodist Church/USA and located in the Bronx.
 It was founded by Rev. J.O Sarfo with immigrants from the West African Nation of Ghana in 1988.
-The congregation is made up of Ghanaian immigrants and number approximately 600.
+The congregation is made up of Ghanaian immigrants and number over 600.
 The worship services are conducted in a mix of English and Akan and all are welcome.

 As a Methodist Institution our beliefs are firmly based on the Bible.
 We affirm the inerrancy of scripture, the realityof a triune God, the divinity of Jesus Christ.
 A cogent summary of the beliefs of all Methodists is captured by theApostle’s Creed and the Nicene Creed: